jetbrains-academy/javascript-course/Data Types/type_coercion/task.md

 # Understanding Type Coercion in JavaScript

-Type coercion is the process of converting a value from one type to another (such as a string to a number) in JavaScript.
-This can happen implicitly (automatically by JavaScript) or explicitly (manually by the developer).
+Type coercion is the process of converting a value from one type to another (such as from a string to a number) in JavaScript.
+This can occur implicitly (automatically by JavaScript) or explicitly (manually by the developer).

 ### Implicit Type Coercion
 JavaScript often converts types automatically when performing operations.
 This is known as implicit type coercion.